copermut/syn/about.md

 # About the author

+> Louis Maddox
+BSc Biochemistry 2015
-> Louis Maddox, BSc Biochemistry 2015, MSc Bioinformatics and Systems Biology 2015-16
+MSc Bioinformatics and Systems Biology 2015-16

 Hello, and thanks for checking out this project :-)